dafny-lang/dafny/docs/_includes/Types.md

   "<" TypeVariableName [ "(" "==" ")" ]
   { "," TypeVariableName [ "(" "==" ")" ] } ">"
 ````
-Many of the types (as well as functions and methods) in Dafny can be
+Many of the types, functions and methods in Dafny can be
 parameterized by types.
 These _type parameters_ are typically
 declared inside angle brackets and can stand for any type.